atykhonov/google-translate/README.md

 ## Customization

-You can customize the following variables:
+You can customize the following two variables:

-- `google-translate-default-source-language`;
+- `google-translate-default-source-language`

-- `google-translate-default-target-language`.
+- `google-translate-default-target-language`

 If the variable `google-translate-default-source-language` is set to a non-NIL value, the source language won't be queried and that